Liver Health

 Zero alcohol.

 Fibrosis means scarring has begun.
-Alcohol accelerates fibrosis progression regardless of cause.
+Alcohol accelerates scarring regardless of the original cause.
+At this point, every drink is measurably harmful.

 Cirrhosis (any cause)